Music

 In the music department we celebrate musical excellence.
 We pride ourselves on providing memorable musical experiences, with the purpose of broadening pupils’ musical horizons and musical tastes, equipping them for a more fulfilling adult life.

 We involve every pupil in high-quality music-making.
-To do this we must persuade pupils that everything is possible; we are determined to show them that they are better than they think they are!
+To do this, we must persuade pupils that everything is possible; we are determined to show them that they are better than they think they are!

-Click here for Music Development Plan.
+Click here for our Music Development Plan.

 Teaching Staff